SofiaAfendra/react-redux-workshop/README.md

 │       └── styles.module.css
 ```

-In each component folder, you'll find an `index.js` file.
+In each component folder, you'll find an _index.js_ file.
 This file serves a specific purpose in enhancing the organization and modularity of the project.

-- The primary role of the `index.js` file is to export the associated React component.
-Instead of importing the component directly from its file path, importing it from the `index.js` file provides a cleaner and more concise syntax.
+- The primary role of the _index.js_ file is to export the associated React component.
+Instead of importing the component directly from its file path, importing it from the _index.js_ file provides a cleaner and more concise syntax.
-- The `index.js` file acts as an entry point for the component, providing a central location for all exports related to that component.
+- The _index.js_ file acts as an entry point for the component, providing a central location for all exports related to that component.
 This simplifies the import process, making it more straightforward for developers to include the component in other parts of the application.
 - When multiple components are imported into a file, having a clear entry point for each component enhances code readability.
 It also makes it easier to manage and update imports if the file structure or component locations change over time.
-- In some cases, the `index.js` file may also be used to export additional functionality related to the component, such as utility functions, constants, or higher-order components.
+- In some cases, the _index.js_ file may also be used to export additional functionality related to the component, such as utility functions, constants, or Higher-Order Components.

 **Branch Task:**

 1. Change the folder structure.
-2. The **Game** component should render the **Board** component.
+2. The `Game` component should render the `Board` component.
-3. The classes needed for the `styles.modules.css` files are inside the `index.module.css`.
-Once you copy and paste all the classes, remove the `index.module.css` file.
+3. The classes needed for the _styles.modules.css_ files are inside the _index.module.css_.
+Once you copy and paste all the classes, remove the _index.module.css_ file.

 **Covers:**